Berries for Dogs

 You can purchase berries at the grocery store, online, farmer’s markets, and “u-pick” farms, or grow them yourself.

-While berries do grow naturally in the wild, it is best to avoid feeding these to your dog – rather, you should stick to store-bought or ones that you grew yourself.
-You may misidentify wild berries, which can have catastrophic consequences if it’s a variety that’s toxic to dogs.3
+While berries grow naturally in the wild, it is best to avoid feeding these to your dog – rather, you should stick to store-bought or ones you grew yourself.
+You may misidentify wild berries, which can have catastrophic consequences if a variety is toxic to dogs.3

 Should I Buy Organic Berries?